rezojoglidze/RJSwiftMacros/README.md

 RJSwiftMacros is a Swift package that provides macros.
 Such as generating coding keys and handling coding key properties and ignored keys.

 ## Features
+- ``MockBuilder(numberOfItems: Int, dataGeneratorType: .random)``: Generates an array of mock data from our models.
 - ``CodingKeys()``: Automatically generates `CodingKeys` for your structs.
 - ``CodingKeyProperty(:_)``: Allows custom coding keys for specific properties.
 - ``CodingKeyIgnored()``: Ignores specific properties from the coding process.